-The Serious Fun After School program begins September 11, 2017 and is open on all public school days, except for District holidays, ½ days and clerical days.
+The Serious Fun After School program began September 11, 2017 and is open on all public school days, except for District holidays, ½ days and clerical days.
 Please visit our Calendar page to view the Serious Fun 2017-18 Program Calendar.
 We partner with a bus company for one way pickup from local Astoria schools, click here for more information on Transportation.
 To see what classes are offered at each site and to start your child’s enrollment, click here.
 Click here for more information on Registration.

 There is no Serious Fun program on the District dates scheduled for afternoon elementary school Parent-Teacher Conferences, for Chancellor’s Professional Development Days, and for Chancellor Mandated School District Clerical Days.

 A Sample Day at Serious Fun